Sell Your Manufacturing Business in the San Francisco Bay Area

 Ready to Exit Your Bay Area Manufacturing Business?

-Don't trust your legacy to a generalist broker who sells coffee shops and laundromats.
-You need an advisor who understands the value of an Applied Materials AVL position, a Class 7 clean room, and the difference between prototype and production manufacturing.
+Don't trust your life's work to a generalist broker who sells coffee shops and laundromats.
+You need an advisor who understands the value of an Applied Materials AVL position, a Class 7 clean room, and why a Bay Area prototype shop charging 3x Midwest rates is a feature — not a risk — at the closing table.

 We are former operators.
 We speak your language.